-Calculus Evaluator

 Test cases

 Below you find several public test cases.
-If the -expression is already in its normal form, the eval
+If the eval

 function just returns its input.